EugeunieOrz/vittoria-orzini-fashion-boutique/README.md

 * Subscribe to a weekly newsletter.
 * Create account, edit and save your personal details in My Account
 * Credit card details are encrypted with libsodium
+* Transactions are done through sandbox account of Authorize.Net
 * Admin panel: view products, customers, orders, transactions

 Website is divided into backend written in Scala using Play framework and MongoDB persistence layer and frontend written in React.js using Redux for managing state.

+This repository is only a part of the online boutique.

 #### Installation